imran82ali/module1/README.md

-# First Welcome
+# Sample Crate for Student Learning
-this is a demo rust library published on crates.io
+This is a demo rust library published on crates.io

 to use this library you have to add following line in dependency section of cargo.toml

-`firstwelcome = "0.1.1"`
+`module1 = "0.1.2"`

 your cargo.toml file should look like this:
 ```